Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: Differentiable PV inversion and neural-network framework

 Because both the PV operator and the smoothness priors are implemented as differentiable PyTorch layers, the full mapping

 is trained end-to-end without external approximations.
-The replica ensemble therefore represents a model-independent inversion of the input CFF data into the underlying GPD, with uncertainties reflecting the propagated experimental covariance together with the controlled smoothness assumptions encoded in \(R_x\), \(R_\xi\), and \(R_t\).
+The replica ensemble therefore represents a controlled nonparametric inversion of the input CFF data into the underlying GPD, with uncertainties reflecting the propagated experimental covariance together with the controlled smoothness assumptions encoded in \(R_x\), \(R_\xi\), and \(R_t\).